 The SASH incentives are higher than the CSI General Market program on a dollar per watt basis.
-The SASH 1.0 incentives varied depending on the household's income level and eligibility for the CARE program.
+The SASH 1.0 incentives varied depending on the household's income level and eligibility for the CARE51 program.
 The SASH 2.0 incentives are set at the same level for all SASH customers.
 The SASH 1.0 and 2.0 incentive rates do not decline over time like the incentive rate in the market-transforming CSI General Market program.

 Under SASH 1.0, eligible participating households were provided a one-time payment under the CSI EPBB structure to help reduce the up-front cost of installation.
-The SASH 1.0 program had one fully-subsidized (i.e. covers the full installed cost of the system) and six highly-subsidized incentive payment levels based on the applicant's income compared to the area median income (AMI), tax liability, and eligibility for the CARE program.
+The SASH 1.0 program had one fully-subsidized (i.e. covers the full installed cost of the system) and six highly-subsidized incentive payment levels based on the applicant's income relative to the area median income (AMI), tax liability, and eligibility for the CARE program.

 SASH 2.0 provides incentives at \$3.00/watt to all customers whose total household income is below 80 percent of the AMI.
 Eligible participating households are provided a one-time payment under the CSI EPBB structure to help reduce the up-front cost of installations.
-However, due to the significant reduction in funding for SASH 2.0 compared to SASH 1.0, and in acknowledgement of the maturation of the market for third-party financed products, the CPUC authorized GRID to develop and utilize a Third-Party Ownership (TPO) Model for SASH to help finance the installation of solar PV projects for low-income customers at no cost to the SASH participants.
-The SASH TPO model has been deliberately designed to maximize household savings and include ironclad consumer protection measures as required in Decision (D.)15-01-027.
-Through this unique "families-first" TPO model, GRID is able to leverage the Federal Investment Tax Credit (ITC) to help finance SASH 2.0 projects, while providing additional benefits to participating families, including a performance guarantee, system monitoring, and 20-year warranty coverage.
+However, due to the significant reduction in funding for SASH 2.0 compared to SASH 1.0, and in acknowledgement of the maturation of the market for third-party financed products, the CPUC authorized GRID to develop and utilize a Third-Party Ownership (TPO) Model for SASH to help finance the installation of solar PV projects for low-income customers at no cost to SASH participants.
+The SASH TPO model has been deliberately designed to maximize household savings and include ironclad consumer protection measures as required in Decision (D.)15-01-027.52 Through this unique "families-first" TPO model, GRID is able to leverage the Federal Investment Tax Credit (ITC) to help finance SASH 2.0 projects, while providing additional benefits to participating families, including a performance guarantee, system monitoring, and 20-year warranty coverage.

 The SASH TPO model is playing a significant role in funding SASH 2.0 projects.
-Of the 2,832 SASH 2.0 projects completed through the end of 2018, nearly 2,200 are third-party owned, or over 80 percent of all capacity installed under SASH 2.0.
+Of the 3,790 SASH 2.0 projects completed through the end of 2018, 2,986 are third-party owned, which is nearly 80 percent of all capacity installed under SASH 2.0.53 http://docs.cpuc.ca.gov/PublishedDocs/Published/G000/M145/K938/145938475.PDF.